How much sick leave you get

-After you've been at your job for 6 months, you're legally entitled to at least 5 days' sick leave a year.
+After you've been in your job for 6 months, you're legally entitled to at least 5 days' sick leave a year.
 Your employer might offer more — check your employment agreement.

-If you're a casual employee or have had recurring (but not continuous) fixed-term contracts with the same employer, you're entitled to sick leave after 6 months if you've worked:
+If you're a casual employee, or have had fixed-term contracts with the same employer but the contracts weren't one after the other, you're entitled to sick leave after 6 months if you've worked at least:

-- at least 10 hours per week on average, and
+- 10 hours per week on average, and

-- at least one hour every week or 40 hours every month.
+- no less than 1 hour every week or 40 hours every month.